dotnet/csharplang/proposals/patterns3.md

 A switch expression such as this should be considered *exhaustive* (it handles all possible input values).

 In C# 8.0, a switch expression with an input of type `byte` is only considered exhaustive if it contains a final arm whose pattern matches everything (a *discard-pattern* or *var-pattern*).
 Even a switch expression that has an arm for every distinct `byte` value is not considered exhaustive in C# 8.
 In order to properly handle exhaustiveness of relational patterns, we will have to handle this case too.
-This will technically be a breaking change, but one no user is likely to notice.
+This will technically be a breaking change, but no user is likely to notice.